Journey (1983 video game)

 Journey is an arcade video game released by Bally Midway in 1983.
 Rock band Journey had enjoyed major success in the early 1980s, and Bally/Midway decided to ride this wave of popularity by creating an arcade game based on the group.
 Its release was intended to coincide with a US tour by the band.

-This game uses digitized photographs of the members of the band: Steve Perry, Neal Schon, Steve Smith, Jonathan Cain, and Ross Valory.
+This game uses digitized photographs of the members of the band at the time: Steve Perry, Neal Schon, Steve Smith, Jonathan Cain, and Ross Valory.

 Gameplay

 Controls consist of an eight-position joystick and a button.
 The objective is to collect the band's instruments, which have been stolen by crazed alien fans and scattered across five different planets.

 Each level consists of five minigames followed by a bonus round.
 The player chooses a minigame by moving the band's Scarab Vehicle onto the corresponding planet on the screen.
 Each minigame requires the player to maneuver one band member (depicted as a black-and-white photograph of his face on a cartoon body) through assorted obstacles and pick up his instrument, then return to the vehicle.

 Electronically synthesized instrumental excerpts of Journey songs play during the minigames, and "Lights" plays during the selection screen.